DrissBoumlik/Backend-Take-Home-challenge/README.md

 ## Project Structure

-Note: If you would like to go back to the default laravel structure run:
+Note: If you would like to go back to the default laravel structure go to [laravel_default_structure](https://github.com/DrissBoumlik/Backend-Take-Home-challenge/tree/laravel_default_structure) or run:

 ```bash
 git checkout laravel_default_structure